How to Copy an Oracle Table Between Two Databases: Step-by-Step Guide

-Very often there is a need to test a scenario that executes on production.
-We can use for such task lower environment (if we have any) or we can try to mimic this on our own local machine.
-To do this we have to prepare everything as close to the original environment as possible.
-If you are using the Oracle database you would like to prepare test data on your local database.
-Here is one solution that can help you in preparing a local copy of production data fast.
+Very often, there is a need to test a scenario that runs in production.
+In such cases, we can use a lower environment, if available.
+Or try to replicate it on our own local machine.
+To do this, we must prepare everything as closely as possible to the original environment.
+If you’re using an Oracle database, you would likely want to copy an Oracle table between databases to prepare test data on your local database.
+Here is one solution that can help you quickly set up a local copy of production data.

-In this tutorial, we will use Docker image as a local Oracle database and connect from inside Docker container to an external database using HAProxy tool.
+In this tutorial, we will use a Docker image to set up a local Oracle database and connect from inside the Docker container to an external database using the HAProxy tool.

 Diagram that shows client connection to Oracle Container and connection between Docker container to External Oracle DB via local HAProxy - How to copy Oracle table